9 Ways To Start Eating Healthier Without Effort

 The environment directly affects our behavior.
 But once you tweak it a bit, you may find it easy and simple to stick to a proper diet.
-For example, if you swap a large plate for a smaller one, you start and eat less.
+If you swap a huge plate for a smaller one, for instance, you start out eating less.
 Find out the rest of the recommendations in this article.

 Small changes in the environment will help you stick to good habits with ease.
 It does not matter what area of life we are talking about.
-Below you will find tips to help you start eating healthy.
+You'll find advice on how to start eating healthily down below.
 But the principle that underlies all of these strategies can be applied to develop other good habits or quit bad ones.

 Read also: 10 Foods Rich in Protein and Amino Acids